 October is National Fire Prevention Month.
 Every year, there are between 350,000 and 400,000 house fires in the U.S., according to the National Fire Protection Association.
 Make sure your home is prepared in case of an emergency.

+Are you curious about the number one cause of house fires?
 The best way to prevent house fires and the need for costly fire damage repair is to understand how they start.
-Here are the 5 leading causes and how you can prevent them:

 - Careless smoking: Smoking is the No. 1 cause of home fire deaths in the U.S. Sleep was a factory in two of five smoking-related fire fatalities, and possible alcohol impairment was cited as a factor in about one-fourth of those deaths.Prevention tips: If you smoke, smoke outside or limit smoking to common home areas.
 Make certain cigarette butts are extinguished and, if necessary, supervise smokers who seem tired or impaired.

 - Candles: Decorative and scented candles are a popular form of home decor, but they are also a leading fire hazard.
 Candles are responsible for 5 percent of home fire deaths, and on average, 35 home fires caused by candles are reported each day in the United States.
 Prevention tips: Don’t leave burning candles unattended and put them out before going to bed.
 Make sure to place candle holders on sturdy surfaces and away from flammable objects.

 If your home has suffered fire damage, Carrara Companies can help.
 We will inventory and document all contents and send them to our facility for cleaning and restoration.
 We also restore the structure and evaluate the damage.